California oak woodland: Ecology of California oak woodlands

 The composition and characteristics of California oak woodlands varies across the state, but are defined by three main oak species throughout coastal regions: coastal live oak, Englemann oak, and Oregon white oak.
 The concentration of each of these oak species correlates with the location of the woodland throughout California.

+In the Sierra Nevada range, oak woodland is found on western slopes at elevations of 500 to 3000 ft in the northern part of the range, 800 to 4000 ft in the central part, and 1250 to 5000 ft in the southern part.
+Annual precipitation in the oak woodland range is 15 to 40 in, with little precipitation in the summer.
+Growing season is 6–10 months.
+Temperatures range 75 to 96 F in the summer, and 29 to 42 F in winter.
+The woodlands in the Sierra are characterized by a dominant overstory of Foothill Pine (Pinus sabiniana), Blue Oak (Quercus douglasii), Interior Live Oak (Quercus chrysolepis), California Black Oak (Quercus kelloggii), California Buckeye (Aesculus californica), and understory plants including Ceanothus spp., Toyon (Heteromeles arbutifolia), Dogwood (Cornus spp.), and Redbud (Cercis occidentalis).
+It is often found on north facing slopes there is more moisture in the soils from protection from the sun (slope effect).

 In southern and central areas, the predominant oak species is coastal live oak which grow on coastal valleys and foothills.
 In drier regions within this range, coastal wild oak is associated with foothill pine, valley oak and blue oak; whereas wetter areas are defined by tanoak, canyon live oak and California bay.
 Coastal live oak woodland found in Southern California is associated with valley oak similar to drier northern sites, but also sees interior live oak, Coulter pine and California black walnut.

 Outside of the southern ranges of coastal wild oak are small areas of oak woodland characterized by Englemann oak.
 These sites can coincide with coastal live oak, however they can also occur as stands composed almost entirely of Englemann oak.

 Northern, wetter regions of California are populated with oak woodlands formed from Oregon white oak.
 These woodlands are associated interior live oak and canyon live oak similar to coastal live oak woodlands, but differ with Pacific madrone and California black oak.

 The variety of canopy density which results from the diversity of tree species found in different woodland regions causes a wide range of understory grass and shrub density, and plant type.
 An example of this can be seen by the commonality of annual grasses in open woodlands, a phenomenon that is not seen in dense woodland areas.

 All three oak species which characterize California oak woodlands can be defined as "long-lived, slow-growing trees."